Home Truck Accidents

 You Need Experienced Legal Representation After a Truck Accident

 An accident that involves a truck is significantly different from a typical motor vehicle accident.
-Truck wrecks are complex cases that often have several responsible parties and teams of lawyers representing the other side.
+Truck wrecks are complex cases that often have several responsible parties and multiple lawyers representing the other side.
 The Federal Motor Carrier Safety Administration has a detailed set of standards and safety regulations that apply exclusively to truck drivers and trucking companies.
-You need an Omaha big rig collision attorney representing you who is fully aware of these special guidelines, who knows exactly when a federal violation has occurred.
+You need an Omaha truck accident attorney representing you who is fully aware of these special guidelines and knows exactly when a federal violation has occurred.

 The insurance companies will try to show that the accident was not caused by the truck driver or company, or they will try to convince you to accept a lowball settlement out of court.
 Even when dealing with your own insurance company, their number one objective is to save their shareholders' money.
 After a serious truck crash, it is vital to have an Omaha auto accident attorney who has extensive knowledge and experience with these kinds of accidents.